Roots of the most of the Permit-to-Work process challenges

 • Lack of Ownership: People are not engaged and avoid taking ownership of the process

-• Missing Hazard Controls: The process is not 100% safe and missing important hazards and control measures
+• Missing Hazard Controls: The process is not 100% safe and is missing important hazards and control measures

 This could be a classical “chicken or egg” dilemma: Is the process inefficient because people do not own it, and thus errors and imperfections create unnecessary risks?
 Or vice versa — people avoid owning it because it will bring too much of a hassle to perform?